 Pros & Cons

-Pros Offers liability coverage between $25,000–$1 million Has an endorsement for natural disasters called catastrophic coverages Provides a mobile app, online chat, and customer portal for self-service Features discounts for auto-pay, claim-free history, home renovations, and alarm systems Cons Average premiums are typically higher than the national average
+Pros Offers liability coverage between $25,000–$1 million Includes an endorsement for natural disasters called catastrophic coverages Provides a mobile app, online chat, and customer portal for self-service Features discounts for auto-pay, claim-free history, home renovations, and alarm systems Cons Charges more for average premiums than the national average Doesn’t offer HO-3 coverage in its basic policy

 Additional Coverage Options